-ANZ confirms it has followed the Recommendations of the ASX Corporate Governance Council throughout the 2020 financial year.
-The information in this Statement is current as at 4 November 2020 and has been approved by ANZ's Board.
+ANZ confirms it has followed the Recommendations of the ASX Corporate Governance Council throughout the 2021 financial year.
+The information in this Statement is current as at 27 October 2021 and has been approved by ANZ's Board.

-This Statement, together with ASX Appendix 4G which relates to this Statement, has been lodged with ASX and is located on ANZ's website anz.com/corporategovernance.
-Further information about ANZ is contained in ANZ's 2020 Annual Report.
+This Statement, together with ASX Appendix 4G which relates to this Statement, has been lodged with ASX and is located on ANZ's website at anz.com/corporategovernance.
+Further information about ANZ is contained in ANZ's 2021 Annual Report.